Data validation (real-time edit checks)

 - Choose the message type.
 There are four types of messages:

-- Exclusion: A message that excludes the subject from the study; when this message is visible the user cannot continue to other steps (data entry is blocked).
+- Exclusion: A message in purple that excludes the subject from the study; when this message is visible the user cannot continue to other steps (data entry is blocked).
 You can use this for validating inclusion and exclusion criteria.
 Please be aware, that it's not possible to leave fields with exclusion criteria empty (user missing), nor possible to enter values which are outside the boundaries you have set.

 In the following example an exclusion message is set when the patient has not signed informed consent: